Convex-Dev/design/cad/003_encoding/README.md

 ```Encoding
 0x20 <32 bytes Value ID>
 ```
 A Reference is encoded as the Tag byte followed by the 32-byte value ID (which is in turn defined as the SHA3-256 hash of the encoding of the referenced value).

-Refs encodings are special for a number of reasons:
-- They are not themselves cell values, rather they represent a reference to a cell
+They are not themselves cell values, rather they represent a reference to another cell

-- They MUST be used as substitutes for child values contained within other cell encodings, whenever the child is not embedded
+Ref encodings are used as substitutes for child values contained within other cell encodings subject to the following rules:
+- They MUST be used  whenever the child is not embedded.
+- They MUST NOT be used when the child cell is embedded.

+These rules are necessary to ensure uniqueness of the parent encoding (otherwise, there would be two versions, one with an embedded child and the other with a Ref).

 ### `0x21` Address